J. R. D. Tata: Early life

-After his mother's death, Ratanji Dadabhoy Tata decided to move his family to India and sent J. R. D. to England for higher studies in October 1923.
-He was enrolled in a grammar school, and was interested in studying engineering at Cambridge University.
-However, as a citizen of France J. R. D. had to enlist in the army for at least a year.
+After his mother's death, Ratanji Dadabhoy Tata decided to move his family to India and sent J. R. D. back to England for higher studies in October 1923.
+He attended a grammar school, and later enrolled at Cambridge University and was interested in studying Engineering.

+However, as a citizen of France J. R. D. had to enlist in the French army for at least a year.
 In between grammar school and his time in the army, he spent a brief spell at home in Bombay.
 After joining the French Army he was posted into a regiment of spahis.
 Upon discovering Tata could not only read and write French and English, but could type as well, a colonel had him assigned as a secretary in his office.
-After his time in the French Army, his father decided to bring him back to India and he joined the Tata Company.
+After his time in the French Army, Tata planned to return to Cambridge and complete his studies, but his father decided to bring him back to India and he joined the Tata Company.

 In 1929, Tata renounced his French citizenship and became an Indian citizen.
 In 1930 Tata married Thelma Vicaji, the niece of Jack Vicaji, a colourful lawyer whom he hired to defend him on a charge of driving his Bugatti too fast along Bombay's main promenade, Marine Drive.
 Previously he had been engaged to Dinbai Mehta, the future mother of The Economist editor Shapur Kharegat.

 While he was born to a Parsi father, and his French mother converted to Zoroastrianism, J. R. D. was agnostic.
 He found some Parsi religious customs like their funeral rites and their exclusiveness irksome.
 He adhered to the three basic tenets of Zoroastrianism, which were good thoughts, good words, and good deeds, but he did not profess belief or disbelief in God.